 Section 9C will not apply if the requirements of section 9C(3) are met.
-In such event, the capital or revenue nature of the amount received or accrued in respect of the share must be determined by applying the general principles laid down by the South African tax courts.
+In such event, the capital or revenue nature of the amount derived on disposal of the shares must be determined by applying the general principles laid down by the South African tax courts.

-Before section 9C(3)(a) or (b) can be applied, the taxpayer must be a connected person in relation to the company that issued the shares at the time of the receipt or accrual of any amount (other than an amount constituting a dividend or foreign dividend) in respect of those shares.
+Before section 9C(3)(a) or (b) can be applied, the taxpayer must be a connected person in relation to the company that issued the shares at the time of their disposal.
 On the extended meaning of a "connected person" see 4.2.